pkqxdd/vexDB-Data-Collector/README.rst

 This repository includes script for collecting information of a VRC event from vexDB, primarily for better scouting.
 There are two different versions of script, one is synchronous and another is asynchronous.
 The asynchronous version should run a lot faster than the synchronous version, especially with slow Internet connection.
 However, if you are get any weird errors, try to run the synchronous version, as it is tested more.

 Tested on Ubuntu 17.10, macOS 10.12.6.
-I don't guarantee it work on Windows
+I don't guarantee it work on Windows.
+Nobody likes Windows anyway.

 Dependencies
 ============